git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 # Generic Flexi

 Supports any MIDI controller with 1 midi in-/output.
+You can assign several commands in Bitwig to the knobs, button, faders, etc. of your controller, which will then be readily available each time you start your DAW.

-Open the settings to configure your device.
-First, select the input and output of your MIDI controller.
+The Generic Flexi needs to be added manually.
+Open the controller settings and click on *Add controller*, select *Generic*, and then *Flexi* from the list.
+After that, select the input and output of your MIDI controller.
-You have 200 slots to map buttons, knobs, faders, etc. to a function in your DAW.

-Select the slot in which you want to put a mapping.

-To assign a slot press a button or move a knob/fader on your controller.
-You should see the transmitted MIDI CC, note, Program Change, Pitchbend or MMC (other MIDI data types are not supported) that was sent by your controller.

-Click the Set button to assign this MIDI values to the selected slot.
-After that select the function you want to assign.
-If you want to clear a slot, set the MIDI trigger type to "Off".

 ## Installation